titovanton/autolint/README.md

     poetry run lintify <dir_to_watch>

 ## MyPy Configuration
 If you use MyPy in a Django project, you need to configure the appropriate plugins and specify the project path.
 Otherwise, MyPy will raise various errors.

+#### Poetry and MyPy
 Below is an example of the `pyproject.toml` section for this configuration:

+    # pyproject.toml

     [tool.mypy]
     mypy_path = "./src"